 It is not possible to pinpoint when perimenopause starts.
 For most females, it will be sometime around their mid-to-late 40s.

-It usually lasts for around 4 years, but it can last for 2–8 years, according to the Office on Women’s Health.
-During this time, the ovaries start reducing the amount of estrogen they produce.
+It usually lasts for around 4 years, but it can last for 2–8 years, according to the

 The menstrual cycle will become variable and eventually stop completely.
 When no periods have occurred for 12 months, a healthcare professional will confirm menopause.
 In the United States, the average age at menopause is 52 years.
 However, the age range for this can vary widely.